-Students will be challenged to create menus that reflect concepts of regionality, nutritional balance, marketability and cost effectiveness based upon available product, equipment and human resources.
-A strong focus will be on demonstrating best practices, professionalism and safe food handling in a food service operation.
-P- FOSR1022 Advanced Foodservice Cooking
+Students are challenged to create menus that reflect contemporary concepts of locality, regionality, sustainability, nutritional balance, marketability, and cost effectiveness based upon available product, equipment and human resources.
+Students prepare, cook and serve foods in the dynamic environment of a full service food operation.
+A strong focus will be on demonstrating best practices, professionalism and safe food handling.
+P- FOSR1021 Advanced Cooking Techniques and Product Knowledge and P- FOSR1022 Advanced Foodservice Cooking